deletedcu/angular-demo/lectures/day-2/use_an_api.md

 Test this by changing the text in the input field.

-## Invoke a function when the user clicks a button
+## Invoke a Function When the User Clicks a Button

-In `src/app/search/search.component.ts` add a `findCharacter` method to SearchComponent:
+In `src/app/search/search.component.ts`, add a `findCharacter` method to SearchComponent:

 ```javascript
 findCharacter(name){